 (Ontario Superior Court of Justice)

-Background: In 2014 Parliament passed criminal laws regarding prostitution that focused on penalizing those seeking to purchase or facilitating prostitution.
-An activist group is seeking to challenge the constitutionality of these law in order to make them more permissive of prostitution.
+Background: In 2014, Parliament passed criminal laws regarding prostitution that focused on penalizing those seeking to purchase or facilitate prostitution (pimps and johns).
+The law also gave immunity to those who sell their own sexual services to ensure that any prostituted person could seek the help of law enforcement without fear of prosecution.
+An activist group called the Canadian Alliance for Sex Work Law Reform is seeking to challenge the constitutionality of the law.
+Their goal is to make Canadian criminal laws permissive of prostitution.

-You can read more about ARPA’s approach to prostitution laws here.
+You can read ARPA Canada’s written legal argument soon, and you can read more about ARPA Canada’s approach to prostitution laws here.